iioinc/iioScript/README.md

 ### Detecting Screen Size Changes

-Many screens today change sizes - like when a user resizes their window or turns their phone sideways. iioScript handles screen size changes in a generic way with the `onresize` hook.
+Many screens change sizes - like when a user resizes their window or turns their phone sideways. iioScript handles screen size changes in a generic way with the `onresize` hook.

 ```
 var repositionShapes = fn()